clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/Sleep Talkers.md

 • **Communicate with the Waking World:** Relay vital information or respond to immediate dangers in the physical realm.

 However, engaging too much with the waking world risks pulling the Sleep Talker fully awake, severing their connection to the dream realm and leaving the [dream team](Dream%20Teams.md) without support.

+**Elves and Sleep Talking**

+Elves are particularly adept at becoming Sleep Talkers due to their natural meditative practices, which replace true sleep.
+Their ability to sustain a half-awake state during rituals aligns well with the requirements of Sleep Talkers.
+However, races that do not sleep, like elves, are less adept at dreamwalking, as their lack of natural sleep cycles makes true dreamwalking more challenging.

 **Team Dynamics**